Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Discussion

 \section{Discussion}

-In this paper, we proposed LLM based multi agent model to automate qualitative analysis process.
-Our proposed model shows remarkable efficiency and scalability of research processes.
-The multi-agent model adeptly interpreted a large range of textual and audio data, autonomously perform all kinds of qualitative data analysis, which signifies a transformative step forward in the domain of qualitative research by enhancing both the speed and depth of data analysis.
+In this paper, we proposed LLM based multi agent system to assist qualitative analysis process.
+The multi-agent system interprets a wide range of textual and audio data and autonomously performs various types of qualitative data analysis.